webamigos/RagenAI/README.md

 const personHandle = await client.workflow.start(estimateAgeWorkflow, {
 ```

+⚠️ Moreover after changing activity name Temporal cloud still uses activity old name (estimateAge) but not each time 🤦

+Temporal solution for Temporal is to create new workflow name.

 ### How to test

 You can launch the application and open route: `/api/run-workflow`.